Search

 Who Created YOLO?

-The versions of YOLOv1 to YOLOv3 were created by then-graduate student Joseph Redmon and advisor Ali Farhadi.
+Then-graduate student Joseph Redmon and advisor Ali Farhadi created the versions of YOLOv1 to YOLOv3.
 However, YOLOv4 was introduced by Alexey Bochkovskiy, who continued the legacy since Redmon stopped computer vision research due to ethical concerns.

 In a tweet, Redmon claimed that although he “loved the work, the military applications and privacy concerns eventually became impossible to ignore”.